Fupete/Live-Drawing-Tools-Fupete-SEI2014/README.md

-Live-Drawing-Tools-Fupete-SEI2014-UnirSM
+drawing-tools-processing-2014
 ==================

 *Made for educational purpose*.
 Course SEI2014 @ UnirSM.
-Organization and syllabus on https://github.com/SEI2014-UnirSM/SEI2014-UnirSM
+Syllabus on https://github.com/fupete/SEI-2014

 This repository will contains just examples, ideas, prototypes for/from the course I teach.